ThalesGroup/gokube/README.md

 kubernetes-dashboard   kubernetes-dashboard-695b96c756-gf76s       1/1     Running   0              7m38s
 ```

-We can stop gokube running the following command:
+We can stop gokube with the following command:
 ```shell
 $ gokube stop
 Using environment variable MINIKUBE_MEMORY=12288